 For more information on the microphone transducer types, check out my article Microphone Types: The 2 Primary Transducer Types + 5 Subtypes.

 Differences In Active And Passive Components

-Active components require power to function while passive components do not.
-It’s critical to know the differences between active mics and passive mics if we are to use microphones properly and in order to understand many of the following differences in this article.
+Active components require power to function, while passive components do not.
+It's critical to know the differences between active mics and passive mics if we are to use microphones properly and understand many of the following differences in this article.

 Dynamic microphones are always passive.

 Dynamic microphones do not contain active components.
 They have passive transducer elements and optional passive output transformers.